Mongol bow

-The Mongol bow is a type of recurved composite bow used in Mongolia.
+The Mongol bow is a type of recurved composite bow historically used in Mongolia, and by the horse archers of the Mongol Empire.
 "Mongol bow" can refer to two types of bow.
-From the 17th century onward, most of the traditional bows in Mongolia were replaced with the similar Manchu bow which is primarily distinguished by larger syiahs and the presence of prominent string bridges.
+From the 17th century onward, most of the traditional bows in Mongolia were replaced with the similar Manchu bow which is primarily distinguished by larger siyahs and the presence of prominent string bridges.

 Pre-Qing Mongol bow

 The bows that were used during the rule of Genghis Khan were smaller than the modern Manchu-derived weapons used at most Naadam.
 Paintings as well as at least one surviving example of a 13th-century Mongol bow from Tsagaan-Khad demonstrate that the medieval Mongolian bows had smaller siyahs and much less prominent leather string bridges.

 Mongol bows were the main weapons of the Mongol warriors in this period.
 Warriors carried at least 2 bows, a long one for long-range work and a shorter one for mounted combat.

 Influence of the Qing dynasty

 From the 17th to the 20th century, horseback archery in Mongolia (and around the world) declined in prominence in proportion to the availability of firearms.
 Contemporary depictions of the 1768 Battle of Khorgos between the Qing dynasty and the Western Mongolian Dzungars show the mounted Dzungars primarily armed with muskets.

-Despite changes in bow construction over time, the Mongolian archery tradition has been continuous.
-The traditions of Mongolian archery were partially kept alive by the Qing Imperial court which maintained a cohort of Mongolian Imperial Bodyguards specifically trained in archery with Manchurian bows.
-Gradually, construction of composite bows in Mongolia, China and Tibet largely shifted to Manchu derived designs to the point where the "traditional Mongolian bow" used in Naadam festivities is actually derived from the Manchu design.
+The old Mongolian bows that were used during the times of Genghis Khan were smaller than the modern weapons used at most Naadam festivals today.

+Mongols performing archery may be continuous, but Mongol bows are not.
+Mongol style bows were officially outlawed in Mongolia after it was conquered by the Manchu dynasty.
+Manchu soldiers entered gers and broke any Mongol bows that they found, and the Qing forced Mongols to use the Manchu bow in their archery.
+Over two hundred years of enforcement these changes stuck and the ancient art of Mongol bow making was nearly lost along with a majority of archery games and traditions.
+Modern Mongolian bows are derived from the Chinese / Manchu tradition; they are larger and have string bridges.
+Archery came back to Naadam and was organized for the first time in many years by the newly founded Mongolian National Archery Association (1940).
+This was the beginning of the sports standardization in the modern era.